NicksPatties/portfolio-site/src/content/blog/info-boxes-test.md

 published: false
 ---

-This is a box with some stuff in it.
+Here are some boxes that I think would be useful for my site.

 <div class="info">

-Now, this is an informational thingy.
-Pro tip!
-This makes the information section look pretty good!
-This will be rendered as just a span inside this div.

-Take a look at this and DONT MESS THIS UP
+Pro-tip!

+You can make these boxes with text look pretty good by just using the page, but perhaps I want to just do something simpler?

 </div>

+I've been busy making these boxes look real good, but are they good enough?

 <div class="warning">

 This right here is a warning.
+You should be careful when dealing with this stuff.

+**Does this work**

 </div>